|

 In 1997, the Food and Drug Administration (FDA) approved laser treatment of astigmatism.
 Patients considering this should make sure the surgeon has a lot of experience in the procedure and discuss the possible side effects or risks with the doctor.
 In the case of keratoconus, a corneal transplant is performed if the astigmatism can not be corrected with hard contact lenses.

 The major risks of surgery (aside from the surgical risks) are over and under correction of the astigmatism.
 There is no cure for over correction.
 Under correction can be solved by repeating the operation.
+However we suggest using an alternative method like Eyerobics to improve your vision naturally.
+This can save you the risks and costs of surgery.

 How can Eyerobics help